This is my Local Guide of Things to do Los Angeles.

 Traffic in Los Angeles during rush hour is grueling.
 There's no public transportation worth a damn and relying on cabs is prohibitively expensive.
 You're going to need car.
 And most importantly, you're going to need to plan out your days to avoid getting stuck in gridlock.

-Where are the famous places to eat in Los Angeles?
-You won't find out about these places from your concierge or guide book.
+Best Restaurants - Where are the best places to eat in Los Angeles?
+You won't find these in any guide book.

-Where are the funnest places off the beat and path to eat at in Los Angeles?
+Best Dive Restaurants - Where are the best dives to eat at in Los Angeles?
 These are absolutely, unequivocally the best.

-Where are the best place to hang, meet interesting people and party in Los Angeles?
-These the best watering holes the City has to offer.
+Night Spots - Where are the best places to hang, meet interesting people, and party in Los Angeles?
+These the best watering holes Los Angeles has to offer.

-Want to stage an event in Los Angeles?
+Best Places to Launch - Want a great special event venue in Los Angeles?
 If it isn't at the right location, it may not be as successful as you'd like.
 These are some of our favorite special events venues.

-South LA is also where a number of celebrities came from, including Ice Cube, film director John Singleton and athletes Andre Miller and Baron Davis, to name a few.
+South LA, not far from Compton, is where a number of celebrities came from, including Ice Cube, film director John Singleton and athletes Andre Miller and Baron Davis.